 - Black Panthere – I ordered a cold brew latte and damn.
 They say that it has panther milk and I low-key believed – honestly, it was the best coffee I’ve ever had.

 WHAT TO DO IN SEVILLA

 REAL ALCÁZAR DE SEVILLA

 I started my first day slowly in the hostel and tried to make a rough plan.
-First stop was the cathedral, but because of the pandemic, it was closed.
-On normal days, you should go on top of Torre Giralda to see the city from above.
+The first stop was the cathedral, but because of the pandemic, it was closed.
+On normal days, you should go to the top of Torre Giralda to see the city from above.

 Allow yourself at least 2 hours to get lost in the beautiful gardens of the palace (for Game of Thrones fans – the water gardens of Dorne).
 I visited Alcázar with a friend I made in the hostel and it was so much fun!

 After your visit, take a stroll around Barrio Santa Cruz and make sure not to miss Jardines de Murillo and the balcony.

 PLAZA DE ESPAÑA

 Plaza de España is situated in Maria Luisa Park and is one of the most wonderful, quaint places I’ve seen in Sevilla.
 Words don’t make justice; you have to see it yourself.